 Super Bowl Bets

 The following are popular Super Bowl Betting options.
 I’ll discuss spread, total and moneyline bets.
 Also, how to fade the public when the Super Bowl has a heavy favorite.
 Check out our NFL betting tutorial for more information.
+This isn’t an exhaustive list of all Super Bowl bets.
+They are merely the most common among recreational bettors.

 1. Super Bowl Spread Betting